11 Best lenses for Nikon d3100: (2023 Guide & Reviews)

 With an aperture of 2.8, 200mm on full-frame is easily achievable in any lighting situation, so you can take drag racing photos even if it’s storming out during qualifying runs.

-The 11-blade diaphragm helps vividly bring every shot to life, so everything looks exactly how it should be seen without being overwhelmed by bokeh or blurry altogether; who would want that?
+The 11-blade diaphragm helps vividly bring every shot to life, so everything looks exactly how it should be seen without being overwhelmed by bokeh or becoming blurry.
+Who would want that?

 Conclusion: